1915 FA Cup final: Pre-match build-up

 The favourites to win the match were Sheffield United.
-They had combined a successful FA Cup run with a strong league campaign where they finished 6th overall but only three points behind the League winners.
-Their defence was one of the best in the league but they had not managed to score many goals.
+They had combined a successful FA Cup run with a strong league campaign where they finished 6th, but only three points behind the League winners.
+Their defence was one of the best in the league, but they had not managed to score many goals.

-Chelsea were statistically the weaker side, whilst they had scored more goals than Sheffield United in the league, their defence was poor and they had conceded many more and lay in the relegation zone.
+Chelsea were statistically the weaker side; whilst they had scored more goals than Sheffield United in the league, their defence was poor and they had conceded many more and lay in the relegation zone.
 They had however beaten several strong clubs away from home during the FA Cup competition and the programme noted that the underdogs had won on six occasions in the previous ten years.

 Chelsea also had injury problems: Bob Thomson, their leading goal scorer that season, had been injured in a league game at Bolton Wanderers ten days earlier and was doubtful.
-Vivian Woodward an amateur and England international who played for Chelsea in peacetime but was currently serving in the British Army, had been given leave to play in the final.
-However Woodward sportingly insisted that as Thomson had helped the club reach the final, he ought to play in it.
+Vivian Woodward, an amateur and England international who played for Chelsea in peacetime but was at the time serving in the British Army, had been given leave to play in the final.
+However, Woodward sportingly insisted that as Thomson had helped the club reach the final, he ought to play in it.
 There was bad news when Thomson suffered an eye injury, but he played.

 Match programme

 The official match programme was produced by Manchester United.
 A special version was printed on silk for presentation to the players and officials.

-The programme showed that both teams played a 2–3–5 formation and the Chelsea teamsheet listed Vivian Woodward and Laurence Abrams in addition to those who played in the match.
+The programme showed that both teams played a 2–3–5 formation and the Chelsea team sheet listed Vivian Woodward and Laurence Abrams in addition to those who played in the match.
 Neither played in the match.